PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 - Use a simple file system approach for attachments, referencing them in the DB.
 - Where deletes exist, apply soft-delete rather than physical removal to satisfy indefinite retention.

-These features align with the project’s current scale (30 crew per vessel, up to \~100 office users, offline periods up to 14 days) while ensuring indefinite data retention.
+These features align with the project's current scale (30 crew per vessel, up to ~100 office users, offline periods up to 14 days) while ensuring indefinite data retention.